These 8 Weekend Getaway Destinations Are All Within 3 Hours of San Francisco

 Distance from San Francisco: 2.5 - 3 hours

-If you have a long weekend, you can even turn this trip into a mini road trip, stopping for one night in Boonville, 1-2 in Mendocino, before making your way back.
+If you have a long weekend, you can even turn this trip into a mini road trip, stopping for one night in Boonville, then one or two nights in Mendocino, before making your way back.

 🗺️ Get the Mendocino and Boonville Google Map List + Guide 🗺️